This post contains affiliate links

 The Sea to Summit Highway has a great deal of activities to do, hikes to undertake and places to photograph.
 It’s definitely not a journey that should be rushed.
 Even though it can easily be driven in under 2 hours, I would highly recommend at least 2 days if you want to make a decent dent in all the possible excursions.
 I have personally spent over 2 weeks exploring and photographing the area and I still feel like I could have easily spent few more weeks there.

-Tips for travelling along the Sea to Sky Highway (Route 99)
+Tips for travelling along the Sea to Sky Highway (Route 99) from Vancouver to Whistler.

 1. Take your time!